Departure taxes – Become a Non-Resident of Canada Taxes

 • Employment with Canadian employer

 The primary ties are considered significant ties and either one or a combination of them will easily make you a resident of Canada for tax purposes.
-If you have a lot of secondary ties, you can still be considered a resident of Canada for tax purposes.
+If you have a sufficient secondary ties, you can still be considered a resident of Canada for tax purposes.
 It is important you consult with a tax accountant to ensure you obtain an accurate opinion on your situation.
+We have seen client specific situations where the client thought they had become a non-resident of Canada, but upon analysis, there were still residents.

 You can also obtain an opinion from the CRA at no cost by filing the NR73 form which can be downloaded from their website.
-However, you may expose yourself unknowingly especially if you do not know the departure tax-rules for emigrating from Canada.
+In complex situations, it can be strategic to prepare this form to have documented assessment to ensure you have become a non-resident of Canada.
+However, you may expose yourself unknowingly especially if you do not know the departure tax rules for emigrating from Canada.
 This form is not mandatory to be completed, even when you file your final departure tax return.

-– Registered Retirement Savings Plans, Tax Free Savings Accounts RPPS, IPPs, RRSPS, RRIFs, RESPs, DPSPs, RCAs and many other future benefit related plans.
+• Registered Retirement Savings Plans, Tax Free Savings Accounts RPPS, IPPs, RRSPS, RRIFs, RESPs, DPSPs, RCAs and many other future benefits related plans.

 Departure tax generally applies to the following (this is list is not exhaustive):